 Beware of Free Art Appraisals and Appraisers

-A: A "free appraisal" is never free, they're bad ideas for several reasons and art worst, they can end up costing you far more than a paid appraisal.
-The obvious problem in your case here is that you're repeatedly using the same people for free advice at the auction house.
-The auction house offers free appraisals to attract merchandise to their sales; they're not a public service or a price research service for your personal dealing and collecting needs.
+A: A "free appraisal" is never free, they're bad ideas for several reasons and at worst, can end up costing you far more money than a paid appraisal.
+The obvious problem in your case here is that you're repeatedly using the same people for free advice at their expense, whether they work at an auction house or gallery.
+Auction houses offer free appraisals to attract merchandise for their sales; they're not a public service or a price research service for your personal dealing, selling or collecting needs.
 They very likely know you're taking advantage of them and that nothing will come of the time they spend with you, so as a result, they move you in and out as quickly as possible with minimal efforts on their part.
 They won't bother performing in-depth research or fine tuning the accuracy of their initial figures unless you consign the art.
-Why waste time with you when there's nothing in it for them?
+Why waste time on you when there's nothing in it for them?

 But wait; there's more.
-Another problem with free appraisals is that, except in the case of the world's major auction houses, the staff people who conduct them tend to be younger, less experienced, and not necessarily able to accurately assess dollar values.
+Another problem with free appraisals is that, except in the case of the world's major auction houses, the staff people who conduct them tend to be younger, less experienced, and not necessarily able to make fine line distinctions in order to accurately assess dollar values.
 Actual auction results may differ drastically from what you are told.
 Even the major auction houses can be way off in their estimates with art selling for either far greater dollar amounts than their estimates or failing to sell at all.
 Also keep in mind that auction houses try to keep estimates on the low side because that means they stand a better chance of selling the art.

 And yes, sadly there's still more... and this is the part you really better pay attention to.
-Be aware that art and antiques dealers and "appraisers" who offer so-called free pricing or appraisal services may really looking to buy items they "appraise" on the cheap-- an obvious conflict of interest.
-In situations like this, when people bring them art or antiques they want, there's an genuine temptation to "appraise" artificially low, and then offer to buy at or below those values (or make referrals to dealers who'll buy at those prices, with the "appraisers" often getting finder's fees, or more accurately, kickbacks, when dealers buy).
+Be aware that art, collectibles, and antiques dealers and "appraisers" who offer so-called free pricing or appraisal services may really be looking to buy the items they "appraise" on the cheap-- an obvious conflict of interest.
+In situations like this, when people bring them art or collectibles or whatever they're advertising for, there's a genuine temptation (if not a deliberate intention) to "appraise" artificially low, and then offer to buy at or below those values (or make referrals to dealers who'll buy at those prices, with the "appraisers" often getting finder's fees, or more accurately, kickbacks, when dealers buy).

 The moral of the story?
 Be extremely careful in any circumstance where you think you're getting accurate price information at no cost.
-And don't think you know enough to protect yourself if you lack the knowledge and experience to do so; buying, selling, appraising and dealing are highly specialized professions, and plenty of art and antiques that look like they have little or no value are actually worth plenty.
-So free appraisals can cost you far more than you think you're saving.
+And don't think you know enough to protect yourself if you lack the knowledge and experience to do so.
+Buying, selling, appraising and dealing are highly specialized professions, and plenty of art and antiques that look like they have little or no value are actually worth plenty.
+So if you're not careful, free appraisals can cost you far more than you think you're saving.

 More about art appraisals from Alan Bamberger:

-The upshot?
-If $$$ are involved, get an educated non-conflicted professional opinion first.
+Need your art appraised?
+If think whatever you own might have value, get an educated non-conflicted professional appraisal or opinion first.
 Paying a little up front can save you WAY MORE later.
 Believe it.
 Email me -- Alan Bamberger-- or call 415.931.7875.
-Now for the freebies...